Highland Habitats Health Check-Ups

 Important cultural areas, historical sites and built heritage features dot the landscape and are at risk from an emerging modern aesthetic and market.

 Our health and economies are founded on cultural and natural heritage.
-These areas and features need to be stewarded and managed wisely.
+These areas and features need to be cared for wisely.